Matthew Morse Booker

 My current book project is The Rise and Fall of the Edible City.
 This is a history of local food production within American cities during the industrial and urban revolutions of the late nineteenth and early twentieth centuries.
 The project began in a fellowship at the Rachel Carson Center in Munich, Germany in 2014, advanced at the National Endowment for the Humanities-funded Munson Institute on the maritime commons at Mystic, Connecticut, in 2016, as a fellow at the National Humanities Center in 2016-2017, and as an Alumni Fellow at the Rachel Carson Center in Munich in 2019.

-My first book Down By The Bay: San Francisco's History Between The Tides (University of California Press, 2013) investigates disputes over public access and ecological change in a contested urban and natural space.
+My first book Down By The Bay: San Francisco's History Between The Tides (University of California Press, 2013) investigates how Native American, Mexican, and American societies used and changed a remarkable natural and urban space, the San Francisco Bay and Delta.
 It was a runnerup for the 2013 Northern California Book Award and was reviewed in the Journal of American History, Environmental History, the San Francisco Chronicle, the Sacramento Bee, and in journals and newspapers as far afield as Australia.

-With colleagues at Duke and UNC, I helped organize a national conference, "Beyond Despair: Theory and Practice in the Environmental Humanities" at the National Humanitie Center in 2019.
+With colleagues at the National Humanities Center, Duke and UNC, I helped organize a national conference, "Beyond Despair: Theory and Practice in the Environmental Humanities" at the National Humanities Center in 2019.
 With my colleague Chad Ludington, I organized a national conference on Food + History at NC State in May 2012.

 With partners at the NCSU Libraries Special Collections and Genetic Engineering and Society Center at NCSU, I currently lead an effort to archive oral histories of genetic engineering in agriculture.
 We launched in September 2017.